rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Melee:** A halberd can be used to make a melee attack against a creature within 10 feet, inflicting physical damage on a hit.
 * **Two-handed:** A halberd requires two hands to use.
+* **Slashing:** When you roll triumph on an attack using a halberd, the attack ignores half the target's Defense.

 ### Mace